nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 <br><br>

 #### <a id="set"></a>Setting save directory : `setdir`
-Set a new save path for your all your tasks.
+Set a new save path for all your tasks.
 Format: `setdir NEW_DIRECTORY`

 > * `NEW_DIRECTORY` should be in the format: `[desired_path]/[file_name].txt`